ISB’s main office is staffed from 8:00-16:00. Please follow signs to the main entrance, located on Skolevej.

 The number for Billund Taxa is +45 75 35 35 06

 Due to our innovative philosophy, ISB receives many visitor requests.

 While we look forward to every opportunity to share our experience, our first priority must be to students and staff.
 In the interest of minimizing disruptions, please consider the following options before making a special request.

-Held from 8:30-9:30 on the first Tuesday of every month, Tour Tuesday is intended primarily for prospective parents, but is open to anyone.
+General tours are held monthly.
+These tours are intended primarily for prospective parents, but are open to anyone.
 During this hour you will get to see most of the school, learn about our educational philosophy and ask any practical questions you may have.
 We ask that you register either by emailing [email protected] or by scheduling a tour here.